julienreszka/julienreszka/notes/Dos-and-donts-of-growing.md

 Establish clear designations for meeting roles and responsibilities to ensure that each participant contributes meaningfully.
 Designate a leader, timekeeper, and note-taker to streamline the meeting process and enhance productivity.

-#### Don't: Allow Meetings to Lack Structure
+#### Don't: Allow Caphony to Occur

-Avoid unstructured meetings that lack defined roles and objectives.
-A lack of organization can lead to inefficiency and result in unproductive discussions that hinder progress.
+It's embarrassing to have a meeting where people talk over each other.
+Avoid this by making sure that only one person speaks at a time.

 ### Focal Points